tasbirr/MARGIN-SAS/README.md

 - ../Data/NI_Trial_DataSet_RDMSim
 - ../Data/RDMSim data used

-IoT PriAwaRE (treatment) run using separate files:
+IoT Treatment run using separate files:
 1) In the UI choose `input_mode=separate_files`.
 2) Upload these three files from `../Data/IoT data used`:
   - IoTMECsattimestep_Placebo.txt